-Please note that all of these products are exempt from the (M)SDS requirement pursuant to 29 Code of Federal Regulations 1910.1200 Section (b)(5)(iii).
+Please note that all of the products listed above are exempt from the MSDS requirement pursuant to 29 Code of Federal Regulations 1910.1200 Section (b)(5)(iii).
 A copy of the regulation is attached for your convenience.

 If you have any questions regarding any of these products, please contact Nutramax Laboratories at 1-888-886-6442.